HuasoFoundries/phpPgAdmin6/README.md

 ## Rewrite Rules

-As this project is built over[Slim Framework 3](https://www.slimframework.com/), **you'll need some rewrite rules for this software to work**.
+As this project is built over [Slim Framework 3](https://www.slimframework.com/), **you'll need some rewrite rules for this software to work**.

 ### Apache